ebuckler/handbook/docs/03-policies/prodev.md

 ## Examples
 - Attend an industry conference, like [Code for America](https://summit.codeforamerica.org/)
 - Take a course at your local university or online institution
-- Get a membership to an organization related to your discipline (Sofia is a member of the Society for HR Managers)
+- Get a membership to an organization related to your discipline (ex.
+Sofia is a member of the Society for HR Managers)